Autologous fat graft to the breasts

 Do I need to wear a post-operative garment?

 You'll be provided with a garment depending on the doner site which you will wear for 6 weeks.
-You do not need to wear a bra for 6 weeks as we do not want to compress the fat.
+Do not wear a bra for 6 weeks postoperatively, we do not want to compress the fat.

 When can I shower?